LidiaMorejudo/therapycentre/README.md

 ### Existing features

+The website is organised into multiple interconnected pages, all of which incorporate consistent design elements to promote a cohesive and seamless user experience.
+Key components, including a navigation bar featuring the site logo and clearly structured navigational links, as well as a footer containing essential contact information, are implemented uniformly across the site.
+The homepage serves as an introductory interface, providing users with an overview of the therapy services offered.

+Authentication-related links, including sign up, log in, and log out, are accessible across all pages, ensuring that users can conveniently manage and access their accounts regardless of their location within the website.

+### Landing-page

 The landing page is designed to clearly and efficiently communicate the purpose and core services of the therapy centre.
 It features a prominent header image displaying the centre’s name, accompanied by a concise tagline intended to provide visitors with an immediate understanding of the nature of the services offered.
 Two clearly defined call-to-action buttons are presented, enabling users to either book an appointment or access detailed information about the available yoga services, which represent the primary functional objectives of the website.

 ![Preview of Website](documentation/images/header_therapycentre_image.png)